I keep a blog called Infinite Ascent.

 Two hundred puzzles, fifty weeks later

-A twelve-thousand-word narrative of my second MIT Mystery Hunt.
+A twelve-thousand-word narrative of the 2021 MIT Mystery Hunt, which I helped write.

 To the exclusion of everything else